DistAlgo/distalgo/README.md

      <Node_:Ping>:INFO: Waiting to resolve name 'Pong'...

-  This indicates that the node process 'Ping' is blocked at the 'send' statement, because the DistAlgo system does not how to resolve the name 'Pong'.
+  This indicates that the node process 'Ping' is blocked at the 'send' statement, because the DistAlgo system does not know how to resolve the name 'Pong'.
 So let's write the corresponding 'Pong.da' program:

     def main():